lltfm/openness/works/saltem_hoc/openness_gpt-more_notable_responses.md

 [<img src="../../images/mandalas/mandala-do_you_ever_lie_to_me.jpg" width="512"/>](../../images/mandalas/mandala-do_you_ever_lie_to_me.jpg)

-## Contemplating "That Which Is Larger"
+## Contemplating what we can't perceive directly

 ### What is magic?